patschi/serverdashboard/README.md

 # Server dashboard

 This is a simple and awesome dashboard for your own server.
 The dashboard require the functionality of shell_exec - they are mostly disabled on shared hosting systems.
-There is also a simple cache functionality included to prevent high loads on the system; the cache time can be setted in the top of the `assets/getStatus.php` file.
+There is also a simple cache functionality included to prevent high loads on the system, configurable in the simple configuration.

 JSON will be used to transfer data between the dashboard and the PHP script.
-Optionally you can allow external access from other domains with AJAX to the simple json-API - simply change `$AllowExternalAccess = false;` to `$AllowExternalAccess = true;`.
+Optionally you can allow external access from other domains with AJAX to the simple json-API - simply change the config variable `AllowExternalAccess` to `true`.

+For easier use there is a simple configuration file, which is located at `assets/config.php` and edit it to your needs, before you're going to use this dashboard.
+Please give me feedback, wishes and report bugs - if you find one :)

+Thanks for using!

 ### Requirements
 ---